sal55/langs/compilec.md

     T x[] = { {{10,20,30}, {40,50,60}}, {{70,80}} };

 So x has one element and a bit.
-This aspect, I refused to support.
+This part of C, allowing unstructured init data, I refused to support.
+Besides, the algorithm the standard describes for dealing with it is complex.

 ### Initialising a char-array
 Consider: